akkartik/mu/baremetal/README.md

 sectors past the BIOS entrypoint).
 See baremetal/boot.hex for details.

 So far the programs have only been tested in Qemu and Bochs emulators.

+[1] Though we might need to start thinking of the PC memory map as our programs grow past the first 512KB of memory: https://wiki.osdev.org/Memory\_Map\_(x86)